 Providing testimonials about their trauma and grief following the deaths of colleagues, patients and residents, they told Labour that there was a lack of services available.

-The new package has been backed by GMB, while UNISON has agreed that occupational health assistance support should be “much more tailored to suit individual needs”.
+The new package has been backed by GMB, and UNISON has agreed with Labour that occupational health assistance support should be “much more tailored to suit individual needs”.

 UNISON assistant general secretary Christina McAnea said: “The government needs to get much better at looking after all those who do so much to look after all of us.”